Raiatea Island Travel Tips

 I loved Raiatea.
 It was a pleasant surprise during my first island-hopping trip in French Polynesia.
 Despite the absence of pretty beaches and snorkeling sites on the main island, Raiatea is big enough to get lost in and offers many ways to stay active, from superb hiking to scuba diving.
 It doesn’t get visitors who are purely after the luxury overwater bungalow experience but rather tourists who are interested in its authentic vibe, cultural significance, and natural beauty.

 Tahaa vs Raiatea

 Raiatea: much bigger than Tahaa and actually a central member of the Society Islands.
-It’s home to a proper small town, government agencies, major hospital, regional high school, market and the airport.
-Naturally, it’s more geared to independent travelers with plenty of accommodation, car hire, activities, restaurants, etc. Visitors will enjoy lots of hiking opportunities and the most important archeological site in French Polynesia.
+It’s home to a proper small town, government agencies, major hospital, regional high school, market, and the airport.
+Naturally, it’s more geared to independent travelers with plenty of accommodation, car hire, guided excursions, restaurants, etc. Visitors will enjoy lots of hiking opportunities and the most important archeological site in French Polynesia.

-Tahaa: a super laid back island, probably the ‘wildest’ island in the Society Islands.
+Tahaa: a super laid-back island, probably the ‘wildest’ island in the Society Islands.
 There are eight small villages along the coastline with not a whole lot happening in them aside from vanilla and pearl farming.
 It’s also less geared to tourists, though there are a handful of accommodations.

 The big exception is the lagoon.
 Tahaa is blessed with exceptionally beautiful lagoon motus.
 Of the two islands, it’s off the coast of Tahaa where you’ll find incredible beaches, dive sites, and snorkeling spots.
 You can even sleep on some of these motus.
-Raiatea, on the other hand, has no real beaches to speak of.
-Most lagoon excursions and some scuba dives will take place in Tahaa, even if booked in Raiatea.

 When Is the Best Time To Visit Raiatea?